matthewhadley/lots/README.md

 Using twitter style tagging, you can simply add a !tag and a ^priority to comments, and **LOTS** presents these for you in a purty interface.
 **LOTS** can also find any mention of the word _"TODO"_ in your code.

+The [source for LOTS](https://github.com/diffsky/LOTS/) is available on GitHub, and released under the MIT license.

+For the full copyright and license information, please view the LICENSE file that was distributed with this source code.

 ### Installation

     $ git clone git://github.com/diffsky/LOTS.git